OctopusDeploy/blog/blog/2021-10/deploying-a-js-bundle-to-s3-with-octopus/index.md

 For Vue CLI to include the file in its dist folder, which will be zipped to create the package sent to Octopus, you need to create `js\config.json` in the public folder that Vue generates when starting a new project.

-This is a similar pattern to the configuration examples shown for [React and Angular](https://octopus.com/blog/javascript-configuration), except you implement it for Vue, and show more about how it fits into a deployment process.
+This is a similar pattern to the configuration examples shown for [React and Angular](https://octopus.com/blog/javascript-configuration), except implemented for Vue in the context of a complete deployment process.

 Now you need to run the following: